ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 4) Test that this succeeded with: `systemctl status ipfs`

 ### Pinning content
-1) In your terminal type: `ipfs pin add -r QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ`
+1) In your terminal type: `ipfs pin add -r --progress QmWcLKHWqrRB95zQnb4vX8RRgoGsVm5YAUHyZyiAw4mCMQ`

 ### Viewing that content with your own gateway
 1) In your terminal expose your gateway with: `ipfs config Addresses.Gateway /ip4/0.0.0.0/tcp/8080`